Single-Photon Advantage in Quantum Cryptography Beyond QKD: Discussion

-In this work we have demonstrated, both theoretically and experimentally, that single-photon sources can be used to achieve a quantum advantage for essential cryptographic primitives beyond QKD.
+In this work, we have demonstrated, both theoretically and experimentally, that single-photon sources can be used to achieve a quantum advantage for an essential cryptographic primitive beyond QKD.
 We implemented a QSCF protocol using a deterministic single-photon source based on a semiconductor quantum dot embedded in a high-Purcell photonic micro-cavity in combination with dynamic random polarization-state encoding with a QBER of 2.8\%.
-The implementation enabled us to experimentally achieve a single-photon advantage of up to 1.8\% (1.6\% percentage points) compared to a classical realization of the protocol.
-In addition we also verified a noticeable single-photon advantage compared to an implementation using faint laser pulses.
-The experimentally obtained performance is in good agreement with the theoretical predictions extracted from simulations.
+The implementation enabled us to experimentally achieve a quantum advantage of up to 1.8\% (1.6\% percentage points) compared to an equivalent classical realization of the protocol.
+In addition, we also verified a noticeable single-photon advantage compared to an implementation using faint laser pulses.
+The experimentally obtained performance agrees well with the theoretical predictions extracted from the simulations.
 The observed single-photon advantage is a direct result of the sub-Poissonian photon statistics of the quantum light source used in our experiment.
-Moreover, we conducted QSCF experiments under variable attenuation inside the quantum channel, revealing that a quantum advantage can be maintained up to 3\,dB of additional loss.
+Moreover, we conducted QSCF experiments under variable attenuation inside the quantum channel with different fixed values of $K$, revealing that a quantum advantage can be maintained up to 3\,dB of additional loss in our experiment.
+Calculations of the maximum achievable coin flipping rate show that a quantum advantage of up to 15$\,$dB loss is possible in principle for our experimental parameters using optimized values of $K$.
+Using single-photon sources operating in the telecom C-band (or lower wavelength emitters using frequency conversion) in future experiments will enable secure quantum coin flipping over distances of several tens of kilometers.